rutujashingare/Loan-Default-Prediction-using-Machine-Learning-Techniques/README.md

 ![image](https://user-images.githubusercontent.com/70087327/132170819-544cad54-0b14-431e-869f-8314b6237345.png)

 Next is the bar graph for home ownership.
-Here I found that, 23% are defaulters which is higher than those who live in their own houses or those who have kept their house on mortgage.
+Here we found that Applicants who have their own house seem to default less as compared to those who live on rent or mortgage.

 ![image](https://user-images.githubusercontent.com/70087327/132170929-47dfabce-bb37-468d-b4a7-8e4e68539b37.png)